Russia opens new criminal probe against Alexei Navalny | DW | 29.12.2020

 Navalny is alleged to have collected donations from the public on behalf of the organizations he represents before spending the funds on personal needs.

-The Investigative Committee said in a statement that Russia's most prominent opposition figure used the money for acquiring "personal property, material assets and paying expenses," adding that the donations were effectively "stolen."
+The Investigative Committee said in a statement that Russia's most prominent opposition figure used the money for acquiring "personal property, material assets and paying expenses," saying that the donations were effectively "stolen."

+The Committee, which probes major crimes in Russia, claims Navalny used more than 356 million rubles ($4.8 million, €3.9 million) for personal use when the donations were intended for his organizations, which include an anti-corruption foundation — a non-profit establishment aimed at investigating and exposing corruption cases within the Kremlin.

 Earlier on Tuesday, Russia's federal prison service demanded Navalny report to its office with immediate effect or face jail.